 The Great War

 On 31 December 1916, during World War I, a German U-boat entered Funchal harbour on Madeira.
 The Germans torpedoed and sunk three ships in the harbour, thus involving Portugal in the Great War.
 The ships were British and French.
 After the attack, the U-38 continued to bombard Funchal for two hours from a range of about 3 kilometres.
 Eventually, forces on Madeira managed to force the U-38 to withdraw.
 Madeira continued to be a battleground for the Germans to attack the Allies stationed there while the war continued.

-The Council of Allied Powers agreed to allow Karl I, the last Emperor of the Austro-Hungarian Empire, to go into exile on Madeira.
+The Council of Allied Powers agreed to allow Karl I, the last Emperor of the Austro-Hungarian Empire, to exile on Madeira.
 He died in 1922.
 His coffin lies in the chapel of the church in Monte.